HichamBezzizi/Movie-Search-App/README.md

 ## How will it work

-You will be able to search for any movie that's in the database based on a couple of searchparameters(id, title, genre, etc).
+You will be able to search for any movie that's in the database based on a couple of search parameters(id, title, genre, etc).
 You will also be able to add, edit and delete movies.